 - Tenant-in-Common properties are great for people who are tired of being landlords but still desire the benefits and safety of real estate ownership.
 Rather than selling their properties outright and paying a huge amount of capital gains, they can 1031 exchange the entire sales proceeds into a TIC and defer the tax.

-- A TIC gives the investor many different types of properties they can purchase such as; apartment complexes, commercial office buildings, malls, multi-use facilities, etc. Tenant-in-common properties offer great flexibility.
+- A TIC gives real estate investors the opportunity to invest in many different types of properties that otherwise might have been out of their reach.
+This includes the purchase of apartment complexes, commercial office buildings, malls, multi-use facilities, etc. Tenant-in-common properties offer great flexibility.

-- TICs allow an investor to diversify property ownership into other areas of the country where the real estate market and growth potential might be stronger than in their own backyard, with no management concerns.
+- TICs allow an investor to diversify property ownership into other areas of the country where the real estate market and growth potential might be stronger than in their own backyard, and they can do so with no management concerns.